 - Collect your order tickets and wait for your seat

-- Receive an order chit to customise your ramen closer to when your seat is becoming available
+- Receive an order chit to customize your ramen closer to when your seat becomes available

-- A hand pops out and collects it
+- A magic hand pops out and collects it

-- Your ramen is served and you may now eat without talking to anyone
+- A bowl of ramen appears and you may now eat without talking to anyone

 So it’s a 10/10 for experience, but how does the ramen fare taste-wise?

-The cha shu at Ichiran Ramen is thinly sliced, flavourful and really lean.
+I’d describe Ichiran’s cha shu as thinly sliced, flavourful, and really lean.
 While some diners have commented that they would love it to be a little more fatty, I feel Ichiran’s cha shu is completely to my taste!
-While I love my fatty pork belly, I feel that with a broth this delicious, I don’t want the fattiness to overwhelm it and so the thin, lean cha shu slices are perfect in my book!
+While I love my fatty pork belly, I feel that with a broth this delicious, I don’t want the fattiness to overwhelm it so the thin, lean cha shu slices are perfect in my book!

-What’s really impressive is that this amazing bowl of ramen is available around the clock for 24-hours at most of their outlets.
+What’s really impressive is that this amazing bowl of ramen is available from 10 am to 6 am daily.
 It’s late, but the food is still great.

-To beat the queue, we decided to visit in the middle of the night for supper and managed to wait a relatively short duration of 10 – 15 minutes before we walked into a quiet and empty Ichiran outlet at Shibuya.
-Of course, it wasn’t long before it saw more diners streaming in after their late night at the office or after having drinks.
-After all, Ichiran Ramen is popular with both locals and tourists and for good reason too.
+To beat the queue, we decided to visit in the middle of the night for supper.
+The wait was relatively short at 10 – 15 minutes.
+In no time, we were walking into a quiet and empty Ichiran outlet at Shibuya.
+However, it wasn’t long before more diners streamed in after their late night at the office or after having drinks.
+After all, Ichiran Ramen is popular with both locals and tourists, and for good reason too.